RocketChat/developer-docs/apps-engine/fundamentals-of-apps/uikit/action-buttons.md

     configuration.ui.registerButton({
         actionId: 'my-action-id', // this identifies your button in the interaction event
         labelI18n: 'my-action-name', // key of the i18n string containing the name of the button
-        context: UIActionButtonContext.MESSAGE_ACTION, // in what context the action button will be displayed in the UI });
+        context: UIActionButtonContext.ROOM_ACTION, // in what context the action button will be displayed in the UI });
 }
 ```